konflux-ci/konflux-ci/README.md

 Edit the `ReleasePlanAdmission`
 [manifest](./test/resources/demo-users/user/managed-ns2/rpa.yaml):

-1. Under `applications`, verify that your application is the one listed.
+1. :gear: Under `applications`, verify that your application is the one listed.

-2. Under the components mapping list, set the `name` field so it matches the name of your component and replace `<repository url>` with the URL of the repository on the registry to which your released images are to be pushed.
+2. :gear: Under the components mapping list, set the `name` field so it matches the name of your component and replace `<repository url>` with the URL of the repository on the registry to which your released images are to be pushed.
 This is typically a different repository comparing to the one builds are being pushed during tests.

    For example, if your component is called `test-component`, and you wish to release